benjamin-hodgson/benjamin-hodgson.github.io/posts/2018-01-26-announcing-pidgin-v2.0.md

 * A collection of _primitive_ `Parser` objects which perform some simple individual parsing task
 * A collection of _combinator_ functions which can build complex `Parser`s out of simpler ones

-Taken together, we have an object model allowing you to compose parsers using an embedded domain-specific langauge.
+Taken together, we have an object model allowing you to write code resembling a high-level description of a parsing process.
 As a brief taste, here is a simple example parser which parses an identifier in a typical programming language.

 ```csharp
 Parser<char, string> Identifier =